Welcome to AI University

 I have previously written about the problems brick-and-mortar institutions face in the context of digital education.
 My post The Imperative for Rethinking Higher Education Strategy, for example, raised a number of critical questions on innovation that decision-makers should be concerned with - right now - to stay in business.
 I have also outlined some of the fundamental issues that need to change in higher education management.

 AI truly fuels the kind of transition that is needed in higher education today.
-Conventional institutions already face severe competition, but it probably won't be edX, Coursera, or Udacity that will cause the next seismic shift in higher education.
+Conventional institutions already face severe competition, but it probably won't be edX, Coursera, or Udacity that will cause the next much needed shift in higher education.

 Rather, I am convinced we will see AI-based universities within a couple of years, i.e., formalized educational providers, but with the same type of mission and mindset as Khan Academy.
 In a competitive market, institutions that succeed in incorporating AI into their mission and strategy will gain a competitive advantage.